obsproject/obs-studio/docs/sphinx/reference-frontend-api.rst

    intercept when Qt is automatically generating translating data.
    Typically this is just called with obs_module_get_string.

-   :param translate: The translation callback to use.
+   :param translate: The translation callback to use

 ---------------------------------------